Not sure where to start when it comes to promoting your business on social media?

 4. Provide a link to relevant content on an external website.

-5. Share content created by someone else (make sure you have their permission first).
+5. Share content created by someone else (make sure you have their permission and/or credit them for their work).

 Tips to help you create social media content